BruceEckel/bruceeckel.github.io/index.md

 title: Techtonic
 ---

 The future?
 I have thoughts.
-Mostly programming.
+Often programming.

-(An experimental blogging solution; testing to see if it works out)
+<small>Testing this as a better blog...</small>

 [www.MindViewLLC.com](https://www.mindviewllc.com)